 I strayed away from Archaeology for a while to teach adults how to use MapInfo GIS as a supply lecturer at Canterbury College, then retrained as a primary school teacher.
 I have been teaching (adults and children) in the county for 14 years.
 I hold a current and up to date DBS enhanced disclosure certificate.

 I am now combining my teaching skills with my love of History and Archaeology as the Education Officer at The Trust for Thanet Archaeology.
 I firmly believe there are people who would love to learn more about our shared past in an interactive, friendly, informal way.
 People who would relish holding ancient artifacts and using their own imagination to consider the tales such artifacts could tell, regardless of their age or experience.

 Look at the workshops and talks listed above.
 If one grabs your attention, great; I'll look forward to seeing you there.
 If you have an area of History or Archaeology you would like to know more about, get in touch.

 I look forward to meeting you.

 I am an Assistant Leader for the Canterbury Young Archaeologists Club (YAC).
 It is a wonderful opportunity for young people to see the many different sides of Archaeology.

-I am a Trustee at The Trust for Thanet Archaeology, promoting education, taking part in pop-up museum roadshows, visiting schools and organising ArchaeoLearning workshops and activities at The Antoinette Centre.
+I am the Education Officer and a Trustee at The Trust for Thanet Archaeology, promoting education, taking part in pop-up museum roadshows, visiting schools and organising ArchaeoLearning workshops and activities at

 Archaeology is tough.
 It is backbreaking.
 It is muddy.
 You need patience, stamina and a good sense of humour.